intrahealth/client-registry/README.md

+# Open Client Registry

-*Thank you for taking an interest in the Open Client Registry (OpenCR)!
-This is a community project and meant for others to adopt to their use cases as they wish.*
+Thank you for taking an interest in the Open Client Registry (OpenCR)!
+This is a community project and meant for others to adopt to their use cases as they wish.

-> Regardless if you're just curious, an implementer, or a developer, please read the overview in the documentation first at [openclientregistry.com](https://openclientregistry.com).
-We've kept them short.
+> Regardless if you're just curious, an implementer, or a developer, please read the overview at [openclientregistry.com](https://openclientregistry.com).

 # What is OpenCR?